stefanionescu/stefanionescu/README.md

 ---

 ## 🎭 What I’ve been hacking on since
-After crypto, I pivoted into building consumer apps, 'cause life’s too short to do boring ass B2B.
-Some stuff I built:
+After crypto, I pivoted into building consumer apps.
+Life’s too short to do boring ass B2B.
+A few highlights:

 - [llm-roleplay-webapp](https://github.com/stefanionescu/llm-roleplay-webapp) – think *Character.ai x TikTok*.
   - Used `react-virtua` for efficient chat virtualization
   - Related repos:
-    - [llm-inference-load-balancer](https://github.com/stefanionescu/llm-inference-load-balancer) – distribute inference requests across providers, scaling Llama models to 2000+ DAU
+    - [llm-inference-load-balancer](https://github.com/stefanionescu/llm-inference-load-balancer) – distribute inference requests across providers, scaling Llama models to 1000+ DAU
     - [llm-roleplay-main-api](https://github.com/stefanionescu/llm-roleplay-main-api) – RAG + waitlist API
     - [redis-user-waitlist](https://github.com/stefanionescu/redis-user-waitlist) – customizable Redis waitlist that actually scales

+- [yc-cofounder-matching-bot](https://github.com/stefanionescu/yc-cofounder-matching-bot) – a Selenium bot I built to automatically hunt for cofounders on YC’s Cofounder Matching platform.
+  - Can change locations to search in different cities
+  - Filtered + saved founders, sent them messages with your own templates
+  - Used GPT to decide if a profile was a fit or not
+  - Sent you email reports with stats from each run
+  (⚠️ Deprecated now due to YC’s security upgrades, but still a fun hack.)

 - [suno-music-discord-bot](https://github.com/stefanionescu/suno-music-discord-bot) – generate music from images/videos inside Discord.
-  It scrapes Suno.com under the hood.
-Don’t tell them, lol 😂
+  (Yes, it scrapes Suno.com under the hood.
+Don’t tell them. 🙃)

 ---